nais/doc/docs/workloads/application/reference/application-spec.md

     ```

 ## preStopHookPath
-A HTTP GET will be issued to this endpoint at least once before the pod is terminated.
+An HTTP GET will be issued to this endpoint at least once before the pod is terminated.
 This feature is deprecated and will be removed in the next major version (nais.io/v1).

 Relevant information: